7 Basics of Oklahoma's Security Deposit Law

 - Transfer the tenants’ security deposits to the new owner of the property.
 The landlord must also notify the tenants in writing of the name and address of the new owner.

-- Return all security deposits directly to the tenants.
+- Or return all security deposits directly to the tenants.
 The landlord should then notify the new owner of the property that he or she has returned all security deposits directly to the tenants.

 If you are interested in viewing the original text of the law governing security deposits in the state of Oklahoma, please consult Oklahoma Statutes Annotated Title 41, §115.